1896 Summer Olympics: Closing ceremony

 On the morning of Sunday 12 April (or 31 March, according to the Julian calendar then used in Greece), King George organised a banquet for officials and athletes (even though some competitions had not yet been held).
 During his speech, he made clear that, as far as he was concerned, the Olympics should be held in Athens permanently.
-The official closing ceremony was held the following Wednesday, after being postponed from Tuesday due to rain.
-Again the royal family attended the ceremony, which was opened by the national anthem of Greece and an ode composed in ancient Greek by George S. Robertson, a British athlete and scholar.
+The official closing ceremony was held the following Wednesday after being postponed from Tuesday due to rain.
+Again, the royal family attended the ceremony, which was opened by the national anthem of Greece and an ode composed in ancient Greek by George S. Robertson, a British athlete and scholar.

 Afterwards, the king awarded prizes to the winners.
-Unlike today, the first-place winners received a silver medal, an olive branch and a diploma, while runners-up received a copper medal, a laurel branch, and diploma.
+Unlike today, the first-place winners received a silver medal, an olive branch and a diploma, while runners-up received a copper medal, a laurel branch and a diploma.
 Third place winners did not receive a prize.

 Some winners also received additional prizes, such as Spyridon Louis, who received a cup from Michel Bréal, a friend of Coubertin, who had conceived the marathon event.
 Louis then led the medalists on a lap of honour around the stadium, while the Olympic Hymn was played again.
-The King then formally announced that the first Olympiad was at an end, and left the Stadium, while the band played the Greek national hymn and the crowd cheered.
+The King then formally announced that the first Olympiad was at an end and left the Stadium, while the band played the Greek national hymn and the crowd cheered.

 Like the Greek king, many others supported the idea of holding the next Games in Athens; most of the American competitors signed a letter to the Crown Prince expressing this wish.
 Coubertin, however, was heavily opposed to this idea, as he envisioned international rotation as one of the cornerstones of the modern Olympics.
-According to his wish, the next Games were held in Paris, although they would be somewhat overshadowed by the concurrently held Universal Exposition.
+According to his wish, the next Games were held in Paris, although they would be somewhat overshadowed by the concurrent Universal Exposition.

 Participating nations

 The concept of national teams was not a major part of the Olympic movement until the Intercalated Games 10 years later, though many sources list the nationality of competitors in 1896 and give medal counts.
 There are significant conflicts with regard to which nations competed.
 The International Olympic Committee gives a figure of 14, but does not list them.
 The following 14 are most likely the ones recognised by the IOC.
 Olympedia lists 13, excluding Chile; other sources list 12, excluding Chile and Bulgaria; others list 13, including those two but excluding Italy.
-Egypt is also sometimes included because of the participation of Dionysios Kasdaglis, a Greek national who resided in Alexandria after living in Great Britain for years.
-Belgium and Russia had entered the names of competitors, but withdrew.
+Egypt is also sometimes included because of the participation of Dimitrios Kasdaglis, a Greek national who resided in Alexandria after living in Great Britain for years.
+Belgium and Russia had entered the names of competitors but withdrew.